venicegeo/pz-docs/documents/devguide/index.md

 ### Models

-`pz-jobcommon` also contains a variety of [models](https://github.com/venicegeo/pz-jobcommon/tree/master/src/main/java/model/) that map all of the JSON payload information that is passed throughout the Gateway and other internal components.
+`pz-jobcommon` also contains a variety of <a target="_blank" href="https://github.com/venicegeo/pz-jobcommon/tree/master/src/main/java/model/">pz-models</a> that map all of the JSON payload information that is passed throughout the Gateway and other internal components.
 These models are located in the 'model.*' namespace.
 These models are documented in the Swagger documentation, with regards to their usage in the Gateway API.

 ## Conventions